 Love in Hell

-• the contrapasso for heresy — burial within tombs in the city of Dis — is a troping of death itself, suggesting that somehow these souls are ”more dead” than the other dead souls
+• The contrapasso for heresy — burial within fiery tombs in the city of Dis — reflects the heretics’ willful self-separation of the soul from God: the contrapasso is a troping of death itself, suggesting that somehow these souls are ”more dead” than the other dead souls

-• heresy is here thematized as willful self-separation of the soul from God and performed as dialogue that is not dialogic: language is weaponized to inflict hurt
+• Heresy as willful self-separation of the soul from God is performed in Inferno 10 as dialogue that is not dialogic: language is weaponized to inflict hurt

-• both featured souls are Florentines and each speaks to one of Dante’s own abiding earthly passions: one speaks of Florentine politics (Farinata degli Uberti) and the other, by way of his son Guido Cavalcanti, of poets and intellectualism (Cavalcante de’ Cavalcanti)
+• Both souls whom Dante encounters are Florentines and each speaks to one of Dante’s own abiding earthly passions: one speaks of Florentine politics (Farinata degli Uberti) and the other, by referencing his son Guido Cavalcanti, of poets and intellectualism (Cavalcante de’ Cavalcanti)

-• the issue of the magnate families who were excluded from Florentine governance by the Ordinamenti di Giustizia of 1293; both the Uberti and Cavalcanti are magnate families (see the historians Lansing and Faini, cited in Coordinated Reading)
+• History: the Florentine magnate families were excluded from governance by the Ordinamenti di Giustizia of 1293; both the Uberti and Cavalcanti are magnate families (see the historians Lansing and Faini, cited in Coordinated Reading)

-• Dante’s friendship with Guido Cavalcanti is intertwined in the Commedia with his friendship with another magnate, Forese Donati: the scene between Dante and Cavalcanti’s father among the graves in Inferno 10 echoes Forese’s sighting of Dante’s father in a cemetery in Forese’s sonnet L’altra notte (in the tenzone between Dante and Forese, discussed in “Amicus eius”, cited in Coordinated Reading)
+• Dante’s friendship with Guido Cavalcanti is intertwined in the Commedia with his friendship with another magnate, Forese Donati: the scene between Dante and Cavalcanti’s father among the graves in Inferno 10 echoes Forese’s sonnet to Dante, L’altra notte, where he claims to have seen Dante’s father in a cemetery (see my essay “Amicus eius” in Coordinated Reading)

-• the (painful) presence of love in Hell and the link between love and sin, which is articulated in Purgatorio 17
+• The (painful) presence of love in Hell and the link between love and sin, which is fully articulated in Purgatorio 17, the canto where Dante discusses love as the origin of all human behavior, whether good or bad (see “Medieval Multiculturalism and Dante’s Theology of Hell” in Coordinated Reading)

 [1] After Dante and Virgilio enter the city of Dis, in verse 106 of Inferno 9, they find a landscape of cemeteries.
 The tombs are open — the covers are removed — and they are engulfed by flames.
 Dante asks who are the souls “buried within those sarcophagi”: “seppelite dentro da quell’arche” (Inf.
 9.125).
 The answer is that here may be found heretics, indeed the founders of heresies (“eresiarche”), with their followers from every sect: “Qui son li eresiarche / con lor seguaci, d’ogne setta (Here are arch-heretics / and those who followed them, from every sect [Inf.
 9.127-129]).